mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Avoid spelling out URLs, but when you need to, leave off the http://www.

-#### Writing about MailChimp
+#### Writing about Mailchimp

 Our company's legal entity name is "The Rocket Science Group, LLC."
-Our trade name is "MailChimp."
+Our trade name is "Mailchimp."
 Use "The Rocket Science Group, LLC" only when writing legal documents or contracts.
-Otherwise, use "MailChimp."
+Otherwise, use "Mailchimp."

-Always capitalize the first “M” and the “C” in MailChimp.
+Always capitalize the first “M” and lowercase the “c” in Mailchimp.

-Refer to MailChimp as “we,” not “it.”
+Refer to Mailchimp as “we,” not “it.”

-Capitalize the proper names of MailChimp products, features, pages, and tools.
-When referencing non-trademarked products like Pro, Snap, and Automation, include "MailChimp" in the name on first mention.
+Capitalize the proper names of Mailchimp products, features, pages, and tools.
+When referencing non-trademarked products like Pro, Snap, and Automation, include "Mailchimp" in the name on first mention.

-- MailChimp Pro
+- Mailchimp Pro
-- MailChimp Snap
+- Mailchimp Snap
 - Look What You Can Do

 #### Writing about other companies